π️ “His Voice, Not the Robe”

 ❤️ My Honest Feelings

-For many years, I loved those big Conference moments.
 I admired certain leaders deeply.
-I loved Elder Holland’s talks in particular—his fire, his emotion, his way of making the gospel feel alive.
+I especially loved Elder Holland’s talks—his fire, his emotion, his ability to make the gospel feel alive.

 Then came a day I’ll never forget.

-Elder Holland came to speak, and we were all told to stand and wait for his arrival.
+When the day came, we were all asked to stand and wait for his arrival.

 And we waited.